Slovenska Bistrica: Landmarks

-The town offers several interesting sights, including Bistrica Castle, churches, a Roman road, Ančnik fort (an Ancient Roman fort) and more.
-It is also a good starting point for people wishing to hike on Mount Boč, a nearby mountain peak and park.
+The town offers several interesting sights, including Bistrica Castle, churches, a Roman road, and the Ancient Roman fort of Ančnik.
+It serves as a starting point for hiking excursions to nearby Mount Boč.

 Parish church

 The parish church in the settlement is dedicated to Saint Bartholomew (sveti Jernej) and belongs to the Roman Catholic Archdiocese of Maribor.
 It is first mentioned in written documents dating to 1240, but was greatly rebuilt and extended in the Baroque style in the 18th century.
 The belfry dates to the 19th century.
 Two other larger churches in the town are dedicated to Our Lady of the Seven Sorrows and Saint Joseph.
 They date to the 15th and 18th centuries.

 Notable people

 Notable people that were born or lived in Slovenska Bistrica include the following: